How often do you remember your dreams in the morning? Do they tend to be mundane, adventurous or scary?

-Do we dream every night?
+Does everyone dream every night?

-We now know that we cycle through different sleep stages during the night, and enter into REM sleep several times on average.
+You cycle through different sleep stages during the night, and enter into REM sleep several times on average.

 So statistically it’s assumed that the majority of people dream most nights.
-And in fact researchers believe that we have on average of 2-6 dreams per night.
+And researchers believe that we have on average of 2-6 dreams per night.

 The main theories